Rename a Joined Computer in AD Bridge

 - Rename the computer using the domain join command-line interface.

 - Rejoin the computer to the domain.

-Do not change the name of a Linux, Unix, or Mac computer using the hostname command because some distributions do not permanently apply the changes.
+Do not change the name of a Linux or Unix computer using the hostname command because some distributions do not permanently apply the changes.

 The following procedure removes a Unix or Linux computer from the domain, renames the computer, and then rejoins it to the domain.

 Renaming a joined computer requires the user name and password of a user with privileges to join a computer to a domain.